 The School considers all highly liquid investments with maturity of three months or less when purchased to be cash equivalents.
-There were no such investments as of June 30, 2015.
+There were no such investments as of June 30, 2017.
+Included in cash, which is required to be kept in a separate bank account, are amounts received from students which are designated for use by student organizations only.
+(See Note D)